 Pulmonary Physiology Lab

-- To evaluate exercise as therapy for patients with pulmonary arterial hypertension (PAH), a devastating disease of progressive pulmonary vascular remodeling for which there is no cure and presently no effective treatment.
+- Evaluate exercise as therapy for patients with pulmonary arterial hypertension (PAH), a devastating disease of progressive pulmonary vascular remodeling for which there is no cure and presently no effective treatment.
 The goal is to define the physiological, biochemical and molecular adaptations that result from exercise in PAH animals, and in humans with PAH, so that exercise may be prescribed in a manner that optimizes beneficial outcomes and minimizes distress, cost, and potentially detrimental effects.